ossls/blendyard/README.md

 **target_folder** Path to the folder to which the .fbx files will be exported to, usually a Lumberyard project or gem, gem recommended (see Lumberyard's instructions for Asset gems)
 **watched_folder** Path to the folder the watchdog will watch, usually this is the same as the **source_folder**

-2. Run the watchdog from the root of blendyard
+2. Run the watchdog from the root of blendyard, this window will need to remain open as long as you want the Watchdog to automatically convert your .blend files into .fbx files

+- Open a new console window (WinKey+R, cmd, enter)
+- Navigate to the blendyard folder
+- Run the watchdog:
     python src\blender\watchdog\blendyard_watchdog.py

 3. In Blender, open a file within your specified **source_folder**, modify it and save it